 Balance problems, difficulty in communication, problems in eating, memory disturbances, anxiety, and depression are some of the common symptoms associated with Dementia.
 In most cases, Dementia develops gradually.
 Therefore, it is difficult to detect it in the initial stages.
 Dementia can affect people of all ages, but it is mostly seen in people above the age of 60, says an expert at Ashtonleigh Residential Care Home in Crawley.
 Fortunately, there are great options for care homes in West Sussex, such as the residential care homes in Horsham, which offer specialized care for people suffering from mild to moderate Dementia.

 Although medication can offer symptomatic relief, we are still to discover a cure for a degenerative disorder like Dementia.
 This is true for Alzheimer's disease as well, a brain disorder that accounts for over 60% of all cases of dementia.

-This is especially true in the case of patients who are at the advanced stage, since personal safety of the patient also becomes a big issue at that time.
+This is especially true in the case of patients who are at the advanced stage since the personal safety of the patient also becomes a big issue at that time.
 Such patients require supervision at all times to take care of a number of risks.
-For instance, the person may wander and get lost, forget that the stove is on or maybe not realise that they need to use the toilet.
+For instance, the person may wander and get lost, forget that the stove is on or maybe not realize that they need to use the toilet.

-Moreover, a late stage dementia patient may need assistance with simple tasks, such as eating, bathing or dressing themselves.
-Motor skills might deteriorate, leading to higher risk of falls.
+Moreover, a late-stage dementia patient may need assistance with simple tasks, such as eating, bathing or dressing.
+Motor skills might deteriorate, leading to a higher risk of falls.
 Care homes are staffed with trained and experienced medical professionals who can offer 24/7 assistance.

 In addition, these residential facilities ensure that the day is packed with activities, suited to the needs of individual members, including social activities that lower the risk of social isolation and depression.